Last Updated on January 6, 2021

 Small-Farm Market Grower Strategies

 In this golden internet age, we can easily find blogs, Facebook groups, and YouTube channels produced by market gardeners.
-Some of them are especially useful for preppers with tight land limits as urban and suburban ag continue to enjoy increased attention.
+Some of them are especially useful for preppers with tight land limits as urban and suburban ag continues to enjoy increased attention.

 Remember, though, that while many of the tricks of the trade apply to balconies and backyards, our bottom line is different – they need dollars and cents, and we’re trying to maximize food value.
 That means that especially what we grow, and how much of it, is going to be significantly different.